Fastmail: Additional features

 Beyond email, users can create and manage calendars and notes within the web interface, which can be synchronized with other devices and applications using the CalDAV and IMAP protocols, respectively.
 A comprehensive address book allows users to manage contacts.
 The contacts feature is integrated with the mail interface, enabling users to view contact details and conversation history in a sidebar, add senders to contacts directly from a message, and receive auto-complete suggestions when composing an email.
 Contacts can be marked as VIPs, which adds a star icon to their messages and allows for specific notifications for that group.
 Adding a sender to the address book also serves to whitelist them, preventing their messages from being marked as spam.
 Contacts can be synced through the CardDAV protocol.

 Technology

 The site developers are among active contributors to the widely used Cyrus IMAP open source software project and include the lead developer and maintainer of Perl module Mail::IMAPTalk.

-Fastmail supported the development of the free software webmail interface Roundcube and developed JMAP – a new open email protocol.
+Fastmail supported the development of a now abandoned rewriting Roundcube Next on the free software webmail interface Roundcube, and developed JMAP – a new open email protocol.